From Hell I Rise

 From Hell I Rise is the debut solo album by Slayer guitarist Kerry King, released on May 17, 2024, through Reigning Phoenix Music.
 It is King's first album since disbanding Slayer in 2019, and its contributors include Mark Osegueda of Death Angel on vocals, former Vio-lence and Machine Head guitarist Phil Demmel, Hellyeah bassist Kyle Sanders, and Slayer and former Testament, Forbidden and Exodus drummer Paul Bostaph.
 The album's sound has been described as similar to Slayer.

 The album topped Rolling Stone's ranking of the best metal albums of 2024.

+On April 28th 2026, a third single, Trophies Of The Tyrant, was released to promote the Deluxe edition for the album, which was released on June 19th.
+The Deluxe edition features five tracks on which King takes the role of lead vocals, before Osegueda was brought in for the vocals on the base edition.